braek/braek.github.io/_posts/2017-12-05-lego-power-functions-trains-raspberry-pi.md

 You can find this **open source project** on [GitHub](https://github.com/braek/legoirblaster).

-In this article I will explain how to build the **IR blaster hardware** and deploy the Flask application to Apache.
+In this article I will explain how to build the **IR blaster hardware** and deploy the Flask application to Apache on Raspberry Pi.

 ## IR blaster hardware